MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-use-a-static-array-instead-of-the-heap.md

 TODO: Explain that `malloc()` returns `NULL` if you request too much memory.

+TODO: Explain that you can't get a stack overflow with a static array or global variable, since they're both stored as globals, so not the stack.

+TODO: Explain that a static array can be made ridiculously large at compile-time, and that you only get an error (which one was it again) when you try to run the executable on a computer that doesn't have enough RAM.

 TODO: Explain why the non-static global variable compiled, but gives an error when it's ran, including the specific error name.

 TODO: Explain the pros and cons of using a global variable, instead of `malloc()`, including that a global variable has a hardcoded size.